Ericyuanhui/teuthology/docs/LAB_SETUP.rst

     sudo apt-get install git python-dev python-virtualenv postgresql postgresql-contrib postgresql-server-dev-all supervisor sudo -u postgres createuser paddles -P
     sudo -u postgres createdb paddles

+You can also other DB for testing such as sqlite etc.

 Create a separate user for paddles and puplito.
 We used 'paddles' and 'pulpito'.